orizil/Elevator_in_2D/README.md

 - **Grid-Based Environment:** The simulation is set in a grid-based environment where passengers are randomly spawned.

-- **Passenger Placement:** Elevator in 2D employs the OpenSimplex noise algorithm to generate areas on the grid where passengers can be placed.
+- **Passenger Placement:** Elevator in 2D employs the OpenSimplex noise algorithm to generate
+areas on the grid where passengers can be placed.

 - **Pathfinding:** The elevator automatically moves towards the passenger with the highest priority.
+-
+- **Effiency Testing:** Allows tuning the pathfinding paramaters for improving elevator's effiency.

 - **Custom Settings:** Custom control over the grid size, number of turns, maximum passengers on board and probability of passenger spawning.

 ## Limitations
 - **Capacity:** The elevator can pick up to one passenger at a time.
 - **Number of elevators:** There is only one elevator.
-Addition of multiple elevators would require change of the pathfinding algorithm for optimized results.
+Addition of multiple elevators would require change
-- **Effiency Testing:** Allows tuning the pathfinding paramaters for improving elevator's effiency.
+of the pathfinding algorithm for optimized results.
 - **Uniform passengers spawn:** The passengers spawn uniformly on the area they are allowed.
 A different approach is a use of a heatmap of spawn probabilities.